 First of all, if the PC can’t handle all the awesomeness, it will start dropping frames like you wouldn’t believe.

 Remember that a low FPS count doesn’t necessarily mean your connection is subpar, and many mistakes it for high ping.
 Still, you can easily increase FPS on Windows PC.

 Second of all, even if your PC can somehow manage to pull it off, your connection may not be as lucky.

-So you’ll have to make sure your connection is fast enough to let you use maximum graphic quality settings before you drag the sliders all the way right.
+So you’ll have to ensure your connection is fast enough to let you use maximum graphic quality settings before dragging the sliders all the way right.

 With that in mind, it’s worth mentioning that one effective way to lower ping while playing in other regions is by optimizing your graphics settings.
 Try various configurations until you’re happy with the outcome.